FoodReady » Blog » What Are Preventive Controls in Food Safety?

 “The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Human Food regulation (hereafter referred to as the Preventive Controls for Human Food regulation) was published on September 17, 2015 and is intended to ensure safe manufacturing/processing, packing and holding of food products for human consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” who has “successfully completed training in the development and application of risk‐based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA or be otherwise qualified through job experience to develop and apply a food safety system.”

 The ultimate goal is to have a set of repeatable guidelines that keep our food supply safe.
 There are exemptions to the rule, but the overall methodology is to have a checklist to make sure we are looking at every potential hazard that is reasonably likely to occur.
-So you will see similar terms as we are building preventive controls:

 • Hazard